-Please see our risk assessment for our return to school here.
+Please see our current revised & updated risk assessment for our school here.

 Our area is currently under the National Lockdown and following the stay at home guidance.
-The school is currently only open for Key Worker Children & Vulnerable children.
+The school is currently open for all children.

 Our letters regarding our return to school in June, September and October, plus any specific updates, can be found under the 'newsletter' section of our website.